Skip to main content

 Take More Action

-Share our latest social media posts.
-Educate yourself on the value of SCIRP.
-Then share these resources with your congressional members, friends, family and faith communities.
+Use these resources to educate yourself on the value of SCIRP.
+Then share them with your congressional members, friends, family and faith communities.
 We need every voice to speak up and speak out!

 When congress passed H.R.
 1968, a Continuing Resolution funding bill, they decided that SCIRP was not worth the taxpayers dollar.